Hypothes.is: Project

 A Kickstarter drive to raise $100,000 to fund a working prototype narrowly reached its goal on November 13, 2011.
 The effort is organized as a non-profit.
 It has received financial support from the Shuttleworth Foundation, the Alfred P. Sloan Foundation, the Helmsley Trust, the Knight Foundation and the Andrew W. Mellon Foundation.

 In December 2015, Hypothes.is was a founding member of a coalition of scholarly publishers, platforms, libraries, and technology organizations to create an open, interoperable annotation layer over their content.

+In August 2022, after noting that being a nonprofit limited the company to grants and donations and with several of the key funding sources Hypothes.is relied on no longer available, they formed "Annotation Unlimited, PBC" (Anno).
+Anno is a public benefit corporation to house the Hypothes.is mission set up to allow investment.
+It attracted $14M seed round, including $2.5M from the provider of JSTOR.